lowphpcom/wnmp/README.md

 `wsl -l -o` # to check if remote system lists are accessible.
 If successful, WSL is functioning properly.

-`wsl --install debian` # (Begin installing the Debian 13 subsystem.
+`wsl --install debian --web-download` # (Begin installing the Debian 13 subsystem.
 The first command execution may require a system restart or prompt for missing CPU virtualization support.
 Follow the on-screen instructions.)

 After successful installation, you will be prompted to configure a standard account and password.
 Once configured, simply type: exit to exit the subsystem.